ezralanglois/arachnid/docs/overview.rst

 package.
 The released version of this package contains only a subset of the available scripts, which have been published as well as their corresponding utilities.

+Jonathan Ginsburg developed the initial code for pySPIDER, which replaced the archaic SPIDER scripting language with Python.
+Jordan T. Ash helped to develop a particle verification algorithm that makes it possible to automatically process datasets with high levels of contamination.
+Ryan H. Smith and Hstau Liao developed a more robust algorithm to align frames of movies captured on cutting-edge direct detectors.

 This will be a very active project and we look forward to the continual release of new scripts as well as new features to the core library.

+.. include:: ../CITE.rst

 Support
 =======